 The country has three seasons – summer, rainy and winter, although the temperature remains fairly constant.
 Many people describe the seasons as hot, hotter and hottest.

 Summer season goes from March – June (95° F ‐ 104° F), rainy season from July – October (86° F ‐ 95° F) and winter October – February (68° F‐ 86° F).
 Temperatures vary throughout the provinces.
 Thai people do not listen to a weather forecast, as each day seems to be the same!

-If you live in the North you will find it a mountainous region.
+If you live and teach English in northern Thailand you will find it is a mountainous region.
 Teak forests stretch as far as the eye can see and there are many reforestation projects.
 Temperatures range from 90°F in the summer to 50°F ‐ 68°F in the winter, but the humidity is high most of the year.
 There is a considerable amount of rain during June to October, and this is also the fruit season for this region.
 People speak a northern dialect that is more melodious than Central Thai – the official language.
 You will find people friendly and easy-‐going and they enjoy meeting new acquaintances.

 Bangkok is the center of the region and is renown throughout the world as a cosmopolitan and international city.
 Bangkok has all the facilities available as in most other major cities in the world.
 It has plenty of fast food restaurants and supermarkets that sell imported food – it’s enough to make you feel that you haven’t left home (forgetting the traffic jams!), though it’s also rife with traditional culture so many find it’s a good balance of both comforts.
 The weather is constantly hot – about 90°F with slightly cooler temperatures at night and during “winter.”